radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 $ make defconfig
 ```

 4. Make some tweaks.
 This distro will be small and I'm not bothering right now to deliver any system wide shared libraries, so BusyBox need to be reconfigured to build and link everything statically.
-Edit `.config` file and change
+Edit `.config` file and change.
 ```
 CONFIG_STATIC=y         # static linking
 CONFIG_MAN=n            # no manual pages